appy385/flask-sample/README.md

 Must Requirements for hosting flask application using AWS beanstalk
 ```
-1. Main file name application.py
+1. Main python file name should be application.py
 2. Name inside application.py should be application = Flask(name)
-3. Requirement file is important for AWS beanstalk to know which dependencies need to be installed while deployment
+3. Requirements.txt file is important for AWS beanstalk to know which dependencies need to be installed while deployment
 ```
 Setup to host Flask Sample app on AWS beanstalk